ovravosinos/personal_website/content/home/about.md

 +++

 # About
 I am a PhD student in Economics at [New York University](https://as.nyu.edu/econ.html).
-My research interests lie in the areas of microeconomic theory, and especially decision and game theory informed by behavioral sciences and tested via experimental methods.
+My research interests lie in the areas of game theory, behavioral and experimental economics.